abychat/bookshop-with-checkout-node/README.md

 ## Overview

-This is a node.js app that uses express.js, handelbars.js and Stripe Elements to host a fictitious bookshop wesbite.
+This is a node.js app that uses express.js, handlebars.js and Stripe Elements to host a fictitious bookshop website.
 Users visiting the bookshop can browse all available books and checkout using a credit card or by using Apple Pay, Google Pay or Microsoft Pay depending on the browser they are using.

 A live version of the site is deployed at - https://ac-bookshop-w-checkout.herokuapp.com/